NewYaroslav/ImGuiColorTextEdit/README.md

 - `IMGUICTE_USE_SDL2`: enable when using SDL2 backend to handle keyboard input.
 - `IMGUICTE_ENABLE_SPIRV`: enable to support SPIR-V highlighting, requiring `spirv_cross` and disabling certain non-SPIR-V features.

-This started as my attempt to write a relatively simple widget which provides text editing functionality with syntax highlighting.
-Now there are other contributors who provide valuable additions.
+The project originated as Balazs Jako's [ImGuiColorTextEdit](https://github.com/BalazsJako/ImGuiColorTextEdit), a simple text editor widget with syntax highlighting.
+It has since grown through contributions from many developers.

-While it relies on Omar Cornut's https://github.com/ocornut/imgui, it does not follow the "pure" one widget - one function approach.
-Since the editor has to maintain a relatively complex and large internal state, it did not seem to be practical to try and enforce fully immediate mode.
-It stores its internal state in an object instance which is reused across frames.
+The editor builds on Omar Cornut's [Dear ImGui](https://github.com/ocornut/imgui) but departs from the strictly immediate "one widget – one function" paradigm.
+To manage its substantial internal state, the widget stores data in a persistent object reused across frames.

-The code is (still) work in progress, please report if you find any issues.
+The codebase remains a work in progress; please report any issues.

 # Supported Languages